Mbrookesy/JQuest-Demo/README.md

 # JQUEST
 JQuest is a simple turn based rpg featuring the adventures of a man named Jordan with a Pepsi Addiction.

-# Patch Notes ALPHA V0.1
+# Patch Notes ALPHA V0.2
-- Project moved to Alpha Stage
-- Project Overhall, game now is played with GUI instead of simply a console
-- Reintroduced the game menu and starting text
+- Finished starting area of forest with decision making and inputs availiable

 See previous patch notes here: https://github.com/Mbrookesy/JQuest/blob/master/PreviousPatches.md